danjfull/danjfull/README.md

 # Daniel Fuller
 Hello!
-I'm Daniel Fuller, a student at Brigham Young University-Idaho interested in computer physics simulations and software for aerospace systems...>.
+I'm Daniel Fuller, a student at Brigham Young University-Idaho interested in computer physics simulations and software for aerospace systems.

 Welcome to my GitHub profile!

 ## About Me